DeborahLea770/Project_Sela/UI/Selenium/README.md

-**UI Testing Automation Project**
+**Selenium Testing Automation Project**

-In this project im testing a small part of the UI of automation practice store site. im using selenium lib.
+In this project im testing a small part of the UI of automation practice store site.

+im using selenium lib.

-to run with default url and all tests
+to run with default url and browser with all tests

  pytest .\UI\Selenium\test_ui.py